Governance/dtgov/dtgov-distro/assembly/src/main/resources/ROOT/README.txt

     6) Follow the DTGov installer instructions to install DTGov into the same JBoss EAP 6.x directory as in step #3
     7) Start JBoss
-    8) Populate the S-RAMP repository with DTGov seed data (ontology + workflow jar)
+    8) Populate the S-RAMP repository with DTGov seed data (e.g. ontologies + workflow jar)

 Here is some pseudo-bash that accomplishes the above: